GONGSHUKAI/GONGSHUKAI.github.io/_pages/experience.md

 ## AISphere, Algorithm Engineer Intern
 2025.07.28 - Present
-- Working on text-to-sounding movie generation models, focusing on enhancing the synchronization and quality of generated audiovisual content.
+- Trained a 4-step distilled version of SOTA text-to-audio-video generation models with distribution matching distillation.
+Working on streaming text-to-audio-video generation model.

 ## Intuitive Fosun, R&D Intern
 2025.01.15 – 2025.02.15
 - Leveraged OCR to extract high-frequency operating parameters from the transducer screen of the daVinci surgical robot.
 Processed video frames using OpenCV to minimize noise from parameter fluctuations, achieving an OCR accuracy of 99%.